Networking in campus housing

 If you are a faculty or staff member, you can choose to run Get Connected to secure your computer for Internet access (recommended) or continue to use the Internet without running Get Connected.

 Get Connected will register your computer automatically.
-If you do not run Get Connected, you will have to register it yourself; see Registering your computer or networked device on the IU network
+If you do not run Get Connected, you will have to register it yourself; see How do I register my computer or networked device on the IU network?

 Note: Before moving into your campus residence, you can run Get Connected in off-campus mode; getting connected to the IU network will be faster once you move in.